 There is also fundamental consensus that share values, over time, tend to revert to their mean value and that longterm risk cannot be compared to shortterm risk.
 Trends the equity market in recent years are a case in point.
 Portfolio diversification by mixing assets and management strategies is thought to increase overall returns without raising the total level of risk in the Fund's portfolio.

-As a long-term investor, the Second AP Fund is better able to bear the risk arising from short-term market fluctuations.
+As a long-term investor, AP2 is better able to bear the risk arising from short-term market fluctuations.
 The Fund's brief also enables investment in a broader range of asset classes compared to other market players.
-As investor, the Second AP Fund is allowed to acquire illiquid assets, diversifying risk while simultaneously offering expectations of a higher return.
+As investor, AP2 is allowed to acquire illiquid assets, diversifying risk while simultaneously offering expectations of a higher return.
 Furthermore, long-term investment enables investors to practice active governance, to add value to the portfolio.